consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     Constructor(ConstructParams)

     // Register expects as source the address of the subnet actor of
     // the subnet that wants to be registered.
-Its
+The message's `value`
-    // `value` an amount of collateral over the `CollateralThreshold`.
+    // is the subnet's collateral and must exceed the `CollateralThreshold`.
-    // This functions activates the subnet and from there on other
+    // This functions activates the subnet.
+From then on, other
     // subnets in the system are allowed to interact with it and the
     // subnet can start commtting its checkpoints.
     // (methodNum = 2)